 In trying to tap into the resources available for Native American education opportunities, the Indian Education Act is available to charter schools, but only if the school has a "significant number of American Indian students."
 It is not anticipated that this contingency would happen, at least not during the first few years of operation, but our school will stay alerted to this possibility if it should arise.
 There are other educational funds available for Native American education, but only for Tribes themselves.
-And there is the Rural Literacy Initiative, and should our school become eligible for those funds, we w funds, we will apply for them.
-Total Expectations Points Available A complete response must Describe how the proposed school will develop an educational framework to address the educational needs of Native American, Hispanic, and bilingual studies within a multicultural approach to learning; Identify specific responsibilities for school staff and classroom teachers, including professional development for teachers; Describe how the proposed school will ensure that the best practices are used 4 in teaching, mentoring, counseling and administration are culturally and 4 linguistically responsive to students; Describe how school policies will be culturally and linguistically responsive; Describe how rigorous and culturally meaningful curricula and instructional materials will be developed and implemented; Identify the regular intervals at which progress will be monitored; Identify specific actions/reporting that will engage students and/or families; and Describe how the school will evaluate the effectiveness of its programs to improve educational outcomes.
-INDEPENDENT REVIEWER EVALUATION: Click here to enter text.
+And there is the Rural Literacy Initiative, and should our school become eligible for those funds, we will apply for them.

+Total Points Available Expectations 4 Describe how the proposed school will develop an educational framework to address the educational needs of Native American, Hispanic, and bilingual studies within a multicultural approach to learning; Identify specific responsibilities for school staff and classroom teachers, including professional development for teachers; Describe how the proposed school will ensure that the best practices are used in teaching, mentoring, counseling and administration are culturally and linguistically responsive to students; Describe how school policies will be culturally and linguistically responsive; Describe how rigorous and culturally meaningful curricula and instructional materials will be developed and implemented; Identify the regular intervals at which progress will be monitored; Identify specific actions/reporting that will engage students and/or families; and Describe how the school will evaluate the effectiveness of its programs to improve educational outcomes.